chesterbr/chesterbr.github.io/_posts/2021-02-14-atari-2600-on-a-breadboard-part-2-reading-a-cart.md

 ### Monitoring

-The test program generates a (slow - 10Hz) clock pulse, so the processor runs, and prints the hex value from the data bus in the Arduino IDE serial monitor (set the speed to 115200).
+The test program generates a (slow - 10Hz) clock pulse to keep the processor running.
+At each pulse, it prints the hex value from the data bus in the Arduino IDE serial monitor (set the speed to 115200).
 It is _much_ smaller than the original code, and several issues (such as use of serial I/O pins and wonky binary conversion) were fixed.

 ```c
 // Turns an Arduino into a 10Hz clock generator (on pin A5)